 Still, there are issues to think about, such as getting enough fat and protein and avoiding nutritional deficiencies.
 Sticking to tried-and-true plant-based keto recipes recommended by the experts can help you avoid these pitfalls while staying satisfied.

-Benefits of Plant-Based Keto
+Benefits of Keto 2.0

 The nutritional benefits of a plant-based diet are uncontested.
-Eating both processed and unprocessed red meat is linked to an increase in death from nine different diseases, according to a 2017 study published in British Journal of Medicine.
+Eating both processed and unprocessed red meat is linked to an increase in death from nine different diseases, according to a 2017 study published in the British Journal of Medicine.

 On the flip side, increased intake of fruits and vegetables is linked with a decrease in chronic disease and body weight, according to a 2015 review of research in the Iranian Journal of Public Health.

 Research presented at the 2018 meeting of the American Nutrition Society showed that eating more high-quality plant foods and fewer animal foods reduces the risk of heart disease and diabetes and is associated with less weight gain and a lower risk of death.
-For a diet meant to improve health and aid weight loss, plant-based keto seems like a no-brainer.
+For a diet meant to improve health and aid weight loss, keto 2.0 seems like a no-brainer.

 Potential Plant-Based Problems

-Many of the problems vegans and vegetarians face on a keto diet are the same issues they face on a plant-based diet in general.
-"I often see many vegans and vegetarians actually become more like carbatarians, eating a lot of grains and starches which can wreak havoc on their health long-term," says Dr. Cole.
+Many of the problems vegans and vegetarians face on a keto 2.0 diet are the same issues they face on a plant-based diet in general.
+"I often see many vegans and vegetarians actually become more like carbatarians, eating a lot of grains and starches which can wreak havoc on their health long-term," says Cole.

-Functional medicine expert and neurologist David Perlmutter, M.D., agrees: "Vegetarians and vegans really don't have significantly more problems when going keto in comparison to a higher carbohydrate diet.
+Functional medicine expert and neurologist David Perlmutter, MD, agrees: "Vegetarians and vegans really don't have significantly more problems when going keto in comparison to a higher carbohydrate diet.
 In both situations, specific care needs to be placed on obtaining adequate amounts of nutrients like vitamin B12, vitamin D and omega-3 fatty acids, particularly DHA," he says.

-Foods to Restrict
+Foods to Restrict on Keto 2.0

 - Grains: quinoa, oats, wheat, rice — especially refined wheat and rice